-The effective tax rate was not impacted by the HIF in 2019 given the HIF moratorium.
-HIF was repealed for years after 2020.
+The effective tax rate was not impacted by the HIF in 2022 and 2021 given it was repealed for years after 2020.
 Our effective tax rate is based on expected income, statutory tax rates, and tax planning opportunities available to us in the various jurisdictions in which we operate.
 Management estimates and judgments are required in determining our effective tax rate.
 We are routinely under audit by federal, state, or local authorities regarding the timing and amount of deductions, nexus of income among various tax jurisdictions, and compliance with federal, state, foreign, and local tax laws.

 Deferred tax assets and liabilities are classified as non-current.
-Significant components of our deferred tax assets and liabilities as of December 31, 2021 and 2020 were as follows:
+Significant components of our deferred tax assets and liabilities as of December 31, 2022 and 2021 were as follows: